Brikwerk/whiteboard-vision/Project Reporting.md

     - Started trying to collate them into a similar format to begin learning off of, encountered difficulties formatting for regions only

 Best results were achieved from method #3, further investigation with a larger variety of images will be needed.

+### Minutes

+- Use #3, experiment with pre-processing
+- Line vs Word detection
+- Search to see if someone has done pre-prcoessing for text on whiteboard

+### Next Week

+- Continue tweaking and testing Text detection
+- Test with further whiteboard images and pre-processing
+- Investigate line vs word detection.
+Could one better?
+- Search for any resources on whiteboard-specific text detection